render-examples/postgresql-missing-trigger-index/README.md

    This script will prompt you for various parameters to customize the data generation process.

 3. Follow the prompts in the `generate-data.sh` script to specify the amount and distribution of data you want to generate.
-Here are the exact questions you'll be asked, along with sample values that will generate approximately 1,000 users, 25,000 articles, and 13 million comments, which match the test values in the [associated blog post](TODO):
+Here are the exact questions you'll be asked, along with sample values that will generate approximately 1,000 users, 25,000 articles, and 13 million comments, which match the test values we used for the query plans/timings in the blog post:

    - How many users would you like to insert?
 [1000]: 1000
    - What percentage of the 1000 users should be active authors?
 [10]: 100